deepanshs/mrsimulator/docs/illustrative_examples/coesite.rst

     >>> dimension = Dimension(isotope='17O', number_of_points=2046, spectral_width=50000, rotor_frequency=14000)

-The above dimension is set up to record the :math:`^{17}\text{O}` resonances at the magic angle, spinning at 14 kHz at 9.4 T external magnetic flux density.
+The above dimension is set up to record the :math:`^{17}\text{O}` resonances at the magic angle, spinning at 14 kHz and 9.4 T external magnetic flux density.
 The resonances are recorded over 50 kHz using 2046 points.
 You may also request a full description of the dimension object using the :meth:`~mrsimulator.Dimension.to_dict_with_units` method.